Open-Game-Standards-Alliance/Local-Telemetry-Standard/README.md

-# Open Motion Alliance API Proposal (Work in Progress)
+# Open Motion Alliance Telemetry Standard (Proposal - Work in Progress)

 Creating a standard for motion telemetry in video games involves establishing a set of guidelines or specifications that game developers can adhere to when implementing motion tracking and telemetry systems.
 Here's a proposal for such a standard: